sheikhzoha02/kaufland-task/README.md

 - Add Products Command: php artisan add:products {file} {dbType=pgsql}
 - Test Case: php artisan test --filter=ProcessDataCommandTest

 **Note:** The program is configurable, allowing you to easily add more file formats and different databases.
 The default database is set to 'PostgreSQL', so you can omit the dbtype parameter when running the command.
-The final command can be written as
+The final command can be written as:

 ```sh
 php artisan add:products data_files/feed.xml
 ```
-Different database (e.g., 'SQLite'), you can run
+Different database (e.g., 'SQLite'), you can run:

 ```sh
 php artisan add:products data_files/feed.xml sqlite
 ```
+## Constraints
+- Entity ID: Primary Key
+- SKU: Unique Key
+- Name: Not nullable
+- Created_AT: Track the creation time of product
+- Updated_AT: Track the updation time of product

+## Screenshots